propsandtransforms/splunk/Splunk-SysAdmin.md

 - Splunk starts **automatically** on Windows
 - Splunk must be **manually** started on \*NIX until boot-start is enabled

-Run as root:
+init.d:
-> ./splunk enable boot-start (init.d)
+> ./splunk enable boot-start

->
+systemd:
-> ./splunk enable boot-start -systemd-managed 1 (systemd)
+> ./splunk enable boot-start -systemd-managed 1

-Run as root:
+Run as user:
 > ./splunk enable boot-start –user bob

 On Windows, the installer configures Splunk software to start at machine